fjodor-rybakov/discord-nestjs/README.md

 By default, the library sets the handler arguments on its own, as it was said [above](#SubToEvent), but you can manipulate the arguments yourself using the `@Content` and `@Context` decorators

-- Content - Message body (applicable only for "message" events)
+- Content - Message body (applicable only for "message" event)
 - Context - Default handler arguments ([hint](https://gist.github.com/koad/316b265a91d933fd1b62dddfcc3ff584))

 ⚠️**Using decorators overrides the setting of arguments in the handler**